emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have watchlists. ✔️
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
 1. Site does have 4K content. ✔️
 1. Site looks good + works well on mobile. ✔️

 ***
-## Bingeflex
-### Score: 20/24
-1. Streams load very fast. ✔️
-1. Content is 1080p and can be lowered. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 5 servers but does not auto-switch when one fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is pretty good, looks modern, shows results as you type. ✔️
-1. Has built in subs for most content + customization.  ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does have continue watching. ✔️
-1. Gives recommendations on "more info" but could use more in terms of sorting / discoverability. ⚠️
-1. Site does not 4K content. ✔️
-1. Site looks good + works well on mobile. ✔️

-***